p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/getting_started.md

 ### **Terminology**
 Term | Description
 ------------ | ------------
-Log | The text of all the actions within the trace.
+Log | The text corresponding to an action within the trace.
 Motif | Structural patterns in the visualization graph.
 Fields | Each JSON log entry contains the log text and fields associated with the log.
 For example, field `action` indicates the type of log it is (`SendEvent`, `ReceiveEvent`, `StateTransition`, etc.).
 Field `target` specifies the target machine of a `SendEvent` log entry, while field `machine` provides the name of the machine.
 More details can be found in [P JSON Output](./p_json_output.md).